Lombard Street, London: Language and literature

 In old literature, it is generally written as "Lombard-street".
 The spacing and the capitalisation of Street were not common in British English until the second half of the 20th century.

 In his diary of the 1660s, Samuel Pepys mentions "Lumbard street" many times; there is a chart with links to these references.

 "All Lombard Street to a China orange" is an old-fashioned idiom meaning very heavily weighted odds; "Lombard-street" signifying wealth and "a China orange", poverty.
 The 'China orange' was used to indicate an item of low value.

 Lombard Street: A Description of the Money Market is a book by the economics philosopher Walter Bagehot, published in 1873.
 Bagehot was one of the first writers to describe and explain the world of international and corporate finance, banking, and money in understandable language.
 The book was in part a reaction to the 1866 collapse of Overend, Gurney and Company, a bank headquartered at No. 65, Lombard Street.

 Karl Marx mentions Lombard Street in reference to credit and banking in Das Kapital.

 People

 Gregory de Rokesley, eight-times Lord Mayor of London from 1274 to 1281 and in 1285, lived in a building on the site of what is now No. 72 Lombard Street, and in Pope's Head Alley.

 The poet Alexander Pope was born at No. 32 in 1688.

+Maria Beadnell, whom the future novelist Charles Dickens courted between 1830 and 1833, lived at No. 2 until her marriage in 1845.